 Labradorite doesn’t dissolve if you put it in water but can lose its signature shine or sometimes even its color.
 This might be because of a few reasons:

 Some stones, including Labradorite, have mineral oil or polish coating, protecting them from scratches, dirt, and stains.
 Exposure to water for long periods can cause this outer layer to come off, exposing the inner layers, which can cause it to lose its luster and feel rough.
 The mineral coating gives the stone a smooth feel.
-Once its gone, it can lead to damaged skin, all due to the mineral’s sharp edges.
+Once it’s gone, it can lead to damaged skin, all due to the mineral’s sharp edges.

 Chemically, Labradorite is a feldspar mineral which means that its composition includes sodium as a primary element.
-Sodium is a highly reactive metal (HRM), and is also rapidly soluble in water.
+Sodium is a highly reactive metal (HRM) and is also rapidly soluble in water.
 The sodium component gradually reacts with water lessening its rigidity.
 This can lead to micro-cracks and fissures within the stone.
 These cracks widen over time and can cause your stone to shatter upon taking a shock.

-Can Labradorite Go on in the Sun?
+Can Labradorite Be in the Sun?

-Scientifically, these talks might be edgy and weird, in the mind of the people, these make a lot of sense.
+Scientifically, these talks might be edgy and weird, but in the mind of the people, they make a lot of sense.
 When you put your Labradorite in the sunlight, it absorbs the light photons from the stronger masculine energy of the sun as compared to moonlight which has a gentle, mild, and more feminine form of energy.
 The high-energy photons (energy packets) excite the atoms within your crystal, transferring clean energy into it.

 Is An Eclipse Safe for Labradorite?